Mohith-Bhushan-Varma-2213217/Construction_Site_Safety_Management/README.md

 # Construction Site Safety Management Project using YOLO models
-The safety of construction site personnel is paramount, with personal protective equipment (PPE) playing a crucial role in ensuring the well-being of workers.
-In recent years, safety helmet monitoring has gained significant attention, driven by advancements in image processing technologies.
-Deep learning (DL) has emerged as a powerful tool for object detection tasks, leveraging its ability to extract intricate features from raw data.
-The constant evolution of DL models has yielded notable successes in safety helmet detection tasks.
-In this project, we focus on evaluating the efficacy of three prominent DL models: YOLOv7 and YOLOv8.
-These models are chosen for their relevance and advancements in the field of object detection.
-To conduct a comprehensive evaluation, each model will be trained and tested, and their respective performances will be critically analysed.
-The project aims to provide insights into the strengths and weaknesses of each model, offering valuable information for researchers, practitioners, and stakeholders in the construction industry.

 ## Introduction:
 The focus on safety helmet detection aligns with the broader goal of creating safer working environments.
 Implementing image processing techniques, particularly DL, facilitates real-time monitoring of safety helmet presence on construction site personnel.
 This research contributes to the evolving landscape of image processing, employing various DL technologies and target detection algorithms.